cosmology-tech/cosmos-kit/packages/react/README.md

 }

 interface WalletManagerProviderProps {
   // Wallets available for connection.
+If undefined, uses `AllWallets` from
+  // @cosmos-wallet/core.
-  enabledWallets: Wallet[]
+  enabledWallets?: Wallet[]
   // Chain ID to initially connect to and selected by default if nothing
   // is passed to the hook.
 Must be present in one of the objects in
   // `chainInfoList`.